missionpinball/mpf-docs/docs/welcome_wall.md

 Italics?

-*You can have ChatGPT help you with MD formatting.
+*You can have AI help you with MD formatting.
 It's really good at it!*

 What about **bold**?